dragontaoran/SUGEN/README.md

 ## Score Statistics
 ### Single-Variant Analysis Results
 The rows represent SNPs.
 The first row is the header line.
 Missing values are denoted by *NA*.
-Tables 4 describe the columns of `prefix.score.snp.out` in standard association analysis.
+Tables 4 describes the columns of `prefix.score.snp.out` in standard association analysis.

 #### Table 4: Column Description in Standard Association Analysis
 | Column Name   | Description                                                                                                  |